-Equip a child.
+Equip a Child.

 Give the gift of education

-and the tools for life.
+and tools for life.

 Who We Are